Summer School 2023

 June 28th – 29th, 2023

-Transdisciplinary and transformative research (TTR) seeks to address pressing and complex sustainability problems by bringing together academic and societal partners.
+TTR seeks to address pressing and complex sustainability challenges by bringing together academic and societal partners.
 In doing so, TTR aims to co-produce new types of knowledge and transform the ways in which such knowledge is used in society.
-However, TTR might as well reproduce or create new social, economic and environmental injustices if it lacks concepts and methods to reflect upon and address justice.
-These concern all stages and aspects of the research process - from preliminary ideation to ex-post evaluation, from project management to practical experimentation, from interaction formats to process designs.
-If unattended, their diverse justice implications may run the risk of ultimately exacerbating divides e.g. within or between species (non-/human), social groups (gender, class, ethnicity, religion, age, ability, etc.), urban and rural communities, or between the Global South and the Global North.
+However, TTR might as well reproduce or create new social, economic, environmental and intersectional injustices if it lacks concepts and methods to reflect upon and address justice.
+If unattended, justice implications may run the risk of ultimately exacerbating divides e.g. within or between species (non-/human), social groups (gender, class, ethnicity, religion, age, ability, etc.), urban and rural communities, or between the Global South and the Global North.
+Such challenges urge for reflexivity to acknowledge the bright and dark sides of transformations and to engage with the concept of justice and its implications for TTR.
+The summer school was guided by the following questions:

 - What are “just” transformations and how to enable them?